-This brief guide explains what is AppImageLauncher, why we need it, how to install AppImageLauncher in Linux and finally how to integrate AppImages to application menu using AppImageLauncher utility in Linux.
+This brief guide explains what AppImageLauncher is, why we need it, how to install AppImageLauncher in Linux and finally how to integrate AppImages to application menu using AppImageLauncher utility in Linux.

-Nowadays, many developers are moving away from platform-specific package formats to platform-agnostic package formats, such as AppImages, FlatPak and Snap.
-Because there are several Linux distributions exists and developing applications to each Linux distribution is quite a tedious task.
+Nowadays, many developers are moving away from platform-specific package formats to platform-agnostic package formats, such as AppImages, FlatPaks and Snaps.
+This is because there are many different Linux distributions, and developing applications for each one can be tedious.

 A minor issue with AppImages is they can be launched only from command line.
-For instance, to launch balenaEtcher, we go to the location where balenaEtcher AppImage file is stored, and then we run:
+For instance, to launch balenaEtcher, you would navigate to the location where the balenaEtcher AppImage file is stored and then run the following command:

 $ ./balenaEtcher-1.5.120-x64.AppImage

 This is how we launch all AppImages at the moment.
-Well, not anymore!
+However, there is now a better way!
 We can now run and integrate AppImages to the Application menus and launchers in our Linux system using an application called AppImageLauncher.

-AppImageLaucher is a helper program that makes it easier to organize and update AppImages on Linux.
-It allows you to integrate the AppImages to application menus and launchers with a single click.
-It will also provides helpers to manage, update and remove them from there.
+AppImageLauncher is a helper program that makes it easier to organize and update AppImages on Linux.
+It allows you to integrate AppImages into application menus and launchers with a single click.
+It also provides helpers to manage, update, and remove them from there.

-AppImageLauncher will create the desktop entry as well as the related icons into the relevant locations for your AppImages.
+AppImageLauncher will create the desktop entry and the related icons in the relevant locations for your AppImages.
 You don't even have to make the AppImages executable.
-Simply double click them to open and add them to the menus.
+Just double-click them to open them and add them to the menus.

 directory.
 You can change this location as you wish.